 How the 340B Program Protects Rural Kentucky’s Healthcare Lifelines—and the Patients Who Depend on Them

 When drug manufacturer restrictions began threatening her clinic’s ability to serve patients, Ronnah and her team acted quickly.
-They expanded services to support more patients, including referrals and hospital discharges, and worked within new drug company restrictions using ESP Second Sight to maintain one dedicated contract pharmacy for each clinic location.
+They expanded services to support more patients, including referrals and care following hospital discharges, and adapted to new manufacturer limitations by working with ESP Second Sight to maintain one dedicated contract pharmacy for each clinic location.
+This ability to adapt while continuing to meet patient needs underscores why 340B is critical for rural health centers.

-This kind of flexibility shows why the 340B program is essential for rural health centers.
-One of the clearest examples of how Ronnah uses 340B savings to improve health outcomes is the clinic’s new Continuous Glucose Monitoring (CGM) program.
-With specialized interpretation and prescribing support, the program helped reduce the proportion of patients with uncontrolled diabetes from 33% to 19% over 2 years.
-The CGM initiative demonstrates the direct patient benefits made possible by 340B savings.
+One of the clearest examples of how Ronnah uses 340B savings to improve health outcomes is the clinic’s Continuous Glucose Monitoring (CGM) program.
+With specialized interpretation and prescribing support, the program reduced the proportion of patients with uncontrolled diabetes from 33% to 19% over two years.
+The CGM program shows how 340B savings translate directly into measurable improvements in patient health.

 Defend 340B and Strengthen Healthcare Access